 We always wish to deal with your complaint as quickly and as efficient as possible, so we will always try to deal with your complaint informally.
-This means that you should phone or take your complaint to the office or person who dealt with your enquiry.
+This means that you should phone or take your completing office or person who dealt with your enquiry.